nokia/SReXperts/docs/tools/tools-clab-vscode-plugin.md

 !!!info
     If you are unable to install Visual Studio Code on your laptop.
 You can use the code-server instance for a browser-based Visual Studio Code instance.

     Simply navigate to `<Group ID>.srexperts.net` in your browser to access the code-server.
 You can skip the next installation step if using this method.

 ### Installation of the extension

 If you are running VS Code locally on your laptop you can navigate to [containerlab.dev/vscode](https://containerlab.dev/vscode) in your browser, this will provide a prompt to open VS Code to the store extension page.

-You can also navigate to the extensions tab inside of VS Code and serach for 'Containerlab':
+You can also navigate to the extensions tab inside of VS Code and search for 'Containerlab':

 ![Containerlab extension installation](../images/tools-clab-vscode-plugin/install-ext-steps.png)